fanpu/website/_summaries/2023-09-04-loss-landscapes-and-optimization-in-over-parameterized-non-linear-systems-and-neural-networks.markdown

 > "Convexity is not the right framework for analysis of over-parameterized systems, even locally."

-Instead, they introduce the PL$$^*$$ condition which is a variant of the Polyak- Lojasiewicz condition, and show that networks that satisfy the PL$$^*$$ condition can converge to a global minimum.
+Instead, they introduce the PL$$^*$$ condition which is a variant of the
+Polyak-Łojasiewicz condition, and show that networks that satisfy the PL$$^*$$ condition can converge to a global minimum.

 First, let's look at the fundamental differences in the loss landscape of under-parameterized